luc-github/esp3d.io/src/content/esp3d-tft/v1.x/hardware/esp32-2.8/_index.md

 By default, this board does not have PSRAM and has critical performance issues.

 To restore full functionality, this board must be modded with external PSRAM.
+(See Hardware Mod section below...)
 {{% /notice %}}

 ESP32 based + SDReader + 2.8' resistive screen (320x240) [model](https://www.aliexpress.com/item/3256804315935867.html)